Skip to main content

 useViewTransition

-Also, you can use special hook which will tell you when a transition is in progress, and you can use that to apply classes or styles:
+Also, you can use special hook which will tell you when a transition is in progress, current type of navigation and applied view transition types.
+You can use that to apply classes or styles:

 // route 1